antonlindstrom/goredirect/README.md

 The config will load into memory and can be reloaded by running a GET query to `/reload`.

+In a Vagrant box it can do about 3500qps and allocates around 5MB heap.

 ## Build

     mkdir bin